Acute Myeloid Leukemia (AML): Newly Diagnosed

-AML is a complex disease and requires support by a health care team that specializes in managing leukemia.
-To decide the best course of treatment for you, your health care team needs to know as much as they can about your leukemia.
-This involves getting some tests and working with more than 1 doctor or other health care professional.
+To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your leukemia.
+This may involve getting some tests and working with more than one healthcare provider.